Stronger Together: Celebrating Inspiring Collaborations & Remarkable Successes

 The venue’s protocols will depend on Ontario’s public health guidelines in October.
 Additionally, we will take a few steps for the comfort and added safety of our staff and attendees:

-– Full vaccination (as defined by Health Canada) is mandatory for all attendees.
+– Full vaccination (as defined by the Government of Ontario) is mandatory for all attendees.
 Upon check-in, all attendees’ vaccination status will be verified, along with government-issued photo ID.

 – Masks are strongly recommended for all attendees throughout the conference, except while eating, drinking, or presenting.